admpge/handwritten-line-segmentation/README.md

 ## Results
 The segmented line images are saved in the specified output directory.
 Each line image is saved as a separate file with a unique identifier.
 These line images can be further processed for tasks such as character segmentation, feature extraction, and recognition.

-## Contributing
-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## License
 This project is licensed under the [MIT License](LICENSE).